jamescooke/blog/content/1603-comparing-django-q-objects.rst

 This is probably never going to be implemented in Django, because it would be functionality only used (as far as I can see) for testing.
-In addition, without a special implementation for rendering Q objects which could show the differences in it would start to make it hard to distinguish differences between objects when mismatches are found.
+In addition, without a special implementation for rendering Q objects diffs, it would be hard to understand the source of errors when mismatches occur.

 Final testing related notes
 ---------------------------